 11:00-14:00 Curricular Design and Collaboration Session.
 Location: BIJC, our usual seminar room.
 Because your two-page proposal for your curricular unit will be due on Monday, you may wish to take advantage of this work-time and work-space to advance your project.

-Looking ahead to the weekend: 1) We urge you to to consider the English-language tour on Saturday at 11 AM in the Ethnobotanical Garden (the entrance is on the southeast corner of the Santo Domingo complex, at the intersection of Reforma and Constitución).
-The garden can only be accessed with a guide, and the cost is more than nominal, but your time will be well-spent if you are especially interested in ethnobotany.
-This well-planned garden helps us appreciate the native flora of Oaxaca and teaches us much about indigenous peoples’ uses of plants for food, medicinals, textiles, dyes, etc. 2) On Saturday afternoon watch for the parade (calenda) of the Guelaguetza dance festival.
+Looking ahead to the weekend: 1) We are hoping to organize an optional excursion to watch a game of Pelota Mixteca/Zapoteca.
+More details to be announced.
+Possibly on Sunday.
+2) On Saturday afternoon watch for the parade (calenda) of the Guelaguetza dance festival.
 This is a free taste of the extensive dancing that goes on during the day on July 21 and 28, Mondays, in the stadium (which we will not be attending as a group).
 A great location for watching the parade is along the pedestrian-only section of Calle Macedonio de Alcalá.
 3) On Sunday, July 20, at 20:30 (8:30 PM) in the Auditorio Guelaguetza, you might wish to attend the theatrical performance, “Donají, La Leyenda.”
 It will be in Spanish.
 It is loaded with myth about local cultures.
+We are not organizing the event; you are free to do this on your own.
 4) Another excellent experience on the weekend would be to book a steam bath (temazcalli, or “temazcal” for short).
 This can be expensive, but it can also be an unforgettable experience, and it is a form of “bathing” that reaches back to pre-Columbian times.
 5) If you wish to take more cooking classes (perhaps including a trailing partner or friend), you might consider doing this on the weekend.
 Here, for example, is a link to Susana Trilling’s cooking class.
 And this one takes you to reviews of Pilar Cabrera‘s cooking class.
 There are probably others.
 6) Remember, too, that your two-page proposal for your curricular unit will be due on Monday.

 Week 3, COMMUNITY ARTS, “Cultural Continuity and Innovation in Textiles, Pottery, Street Art (with some attention to Ethnomusicology)”